Many people believe the stock market is a casino, but there are significant differences between investing and gambling.

 That’s why you shouldn’t dismiss the idea of starting to invest too quickly.
 Understanding the difference between gambling and investing is important to learn the basics of investing.
 Once you do, you will understand the power of investing and how it can help to build your wealth.

-Investors commit their capital and acquire an asset in order to achieve a profit.
+Investors commit their capital and acquire assets in order to achieve a profit.
 The profit can come either from an increase in the value of the acquired asset or from paid-out income.

 Gamblers, on the other hand, bet on the uncertain outcome of a specific event.
 Whether they will make a profit or loss from the event purely depends on luck and chance.